 It is a requirement of the Pensions Statement of Recommended Practice (SORP) and the CIPFA Code of Practice on Local Authority Accounting to declare if an investment accounts for more than 5% of the Fund.
-The occurrences of this within the Cumbria Fund are the Fund's investments managed by BCPP, two of the three unitised insurance policies held with Legal and General, and investments with PIMCO and Apollo.
+The occurrences of this within the Cumbria Fund in 2022/23 is one of the four pooled sub-funds managed by BCPP, the two unitised insurance funds held with Legal and General, and an infrastructure investment with JP Morgan.